MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Create a wished product.
-Any user can create a wished product for one of their own wishlists.
-Admins can create wished products for others.
+Update a wished product.
+Users can update their own wished products, admins can update any.

 ## Create a wished product